Pad-coder/Student-mentor-task/README.md

 GET /api/student/availableStudents

-5. Assign or Change Mentor for a Student
+5. Assign or Change Mentor for a Student <br>
 Assign a new mentor or change an existing mentor for a particular student.

 POST /api/student/:studentId/assignMentor/:mentorId